There are growing concerns that the UK is headed straight towards another housing market crash.

 There is growing speculation that the housing market could crash in 2022.

-High interest rates coupled with the cost of living crisis has seen households squeezed as they try to afford rising energy and fuel costs.
+High interest rates coupled with the cost of living crisis has seen households squeezed as they try to afford rising energy, fuel costs and now mortgage payments.

 However, despite this, house prices have risen consistently, making it the longest steady price increase for six years.